NEW! Explore the Garrett County Community Food Network for local food resources, tools, and funding opportunities!

 Garrett County Rabies Program

-IMPORTANT: Garrett County experienced two cases of rabies in 2022, and one case in 2021.
+IMPORTANT: Garrett County has experienced one case of rabies in 2024 to date and two cases in 2023.
 Protect your pets and your family from the threat of this disease by bringing your dogs, cats, and ferrets to the clinic in your area.
 Cost per animal – $5.00.

 • Grantsville Elementary School